-For more than 75 years the KFVS call letters have been part of the fabric of America's Heartland.
+For more than 75 years, the KFVS call letters have been part of the fabric of America's Heartland.
 In 1924, one of America's first true broadcast pioneers, Mr. Oscar C. Hirsch, founded KFVS radio.
-His first broadcasts originated from a studio located in his parlor.
+His early broadcasts originated from a studio located in his parlor.
 The KFVS Radio studios had several subsequent homes, including the old Marquette Hotel on Broadway.
 KFVS Radio finally ended up at what is now the Mississippi River Radio studios on Broadway.
-Then, on October 3rd, 1954, KFVS Television signed on the air in Cape Girardeau, and the recreational and leisure habits of people in the Southeast Missouri, Southern Illinois, Western Kentucky area would be forever changed.
+Then, on October 3rd, 1954, KFVS Television signed on the air in Cape Girardeau, and the recreational and leisure habits of people in southeast Missouri, southern Illinois, and western Kentucky area would be forever changed.

-In 1960, Hirsch finished construction of a brand new transmitting tower near Oriole, Missouri, 8 miles north of Cape Girardeau.
+In 1960, Hirsch finished construction of a brand new transmitting tower near Oriole, Missouri, eight miles north of Cape Girardeau.
 At the time of completion, this "miracle of physics" was the world's tallest man-made structure.
-Towering 2,000 feet above average terrain, the new KFVS-TV tower pumped a high quality television signal to viewers in parts of six states.
+Towering 2,000 feet above average terrain, the new KFVS-TV tower pumped a high-quality television signal to viewers in parts of six states.
 Today, the massive tower still reigns as the region's tallest structure and remains as one of the top 10 tallest man-made structures in the world.

 In 1968, Hirsch moved KFVS-TV from the current KZIM Radio studio to its present location at 310 Broadway.
-This new state-of-the-art studio building stands 13 stories above downtown Cape Girardeau, and remains today as one of the most significant features of historic downtown Cape.
+The studio building stands 13 stories above downtown Cape Girardeau, and remains today as one of the most significant features of historic downtown Cape Girardeau.

 In 1997, AFLAC sold their broadcast group of seven stations, including KFVS-TV, to Raycom Media, Inc. headquartered in Montgomery, Alabama.
-Currently Raycom Media owns more than 35 broadcast stations throughout the United States and Puerto Rico.
+Currently, Raycom Media owns more than 65 broadcast stations throughout the United States and Puerto Rico.
 Raycom properties span from Honolulu to Syracuse to West Palm Beach.
 Being owned by a pure broadcast company means the future for KFVS looks brighter than ever.